spxbhuhb/z2-service/README.md

 }
 ```

-Register the service providers during application startup, so the server knows that they are available.
+Register the service implementation during application startup, so the server knows that they are available.

 Use [defaultServiceImplFactory](./z2-service-runtime/src/commonMain/kotlin/hu/simplexion/z2/service/runtime/globals.kt)
-for or implement your own way to store the services.
-These registries are used by the transports to find the service.
+or implement your own way to store the services.
+These factories are used by the transports to find the service.

 ```kotlin
 defaultServiceImplFactory += HelloServiceImpl()